Eman-Fatima25/spotify_music_player/README.md

 # 🎵 Spotify Music Management System

-A comprehensive music management system demonstrating **Data Structures and Algorithms** concepts using C++, with a Python Flask backend and modern web interface.
+A comprehensive music management system demonstrating **Data Structures and Algorithms** concepts using C++,Eman with a Python Flask backend and modern web interface.

 ## 📋 Project Overview